-- If you want to include your signature automatically to your emails, then make sure you select the two checkboxes below the text area.
+If you want to include your signature automatically in your emails, then make sure you select the two checkboxes below the text area.

 In Outlook Online you can’t create multiple signatures.
 If you need to use different signatures in the same email account, then you will need to use the Outlook app.

 How to use the Signature in Outlook 365